 - 3 cups water

 - Patis and ground black pepper to taste

 - 3 tablespoons cooking oil

 - Heat oil in a cooking pot.
-Saute onion and garlic.
+Saute onion, garlic, and tomato.

 - Add pork once the onion softens.
 Saute until the color turns light brown.

 - Add Knorr Pork Cube.
 Stir and then add chorizo.
 Cook for 1 minute.

 - Pour water.
 Let boil.
 Cover the pot and adjust heat between low to medium.
 Cook for 45 to 60 minutes or until pork gets tender.
 Note: add more water as needed.

 - Put potato and saba banana into the pot.
 Cover and continue to boil for 5 minutes.